uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 We'll start by looking at how these work in two dimensions - it's a bit easier to think about than three dimensions.

 The following interactive shows an arrow, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
-The arrow is on a grid, where the centre point is the "zero" point.
+The arrow is on a grid, where the center point is the "zero" point.
-Points are specified using two numbers, *x* and *y*, usually written as (*x*,*y*).
+Points are specified using two numbers, *x* and *y*, usually written as (*x*, *y*).
-The *x* value is how far the point is to the right of the centre and the *y* value is how far above the centre it is.
+The *x* value is how far the point is to the right of the center and the *y* value is how far above the center it is.
-For example, the first point in the list is the tip at (0,4), which means it's 0 units to the right of the centre (i.e. at the centre), and 4 units above it.
+For example, the first point in the list is the tip at (0, 4), which means it's 0 units to the right of the center (i.e. at the center), and 4 units above it.
-Which point does the last pair (3,1) correspond to?
+Which point does the last pair (3, 1) correspond to?
 What does it mean if a coordinate has a negative *x* value?

 {panel type="teacher-note"}

 # Solutions to questions

-(3,1) is the right-most corner of the arrow.
+(3, 1) is the right-most corner of the arrow.
-A negative *x* value means that it's to the *left* of the centre instead of the right.
+A negative *x* value means that it's to the *left* of the center instead of the right.
-(A negative *y* value is below the centre).
+(A negative *y* value is below the center).

 {panel end}